 No images or videos could be identified from the attack on 2016/01/17

 Open source information indicates that on 2016/01/12 a large building at 14.998248, 44.155014 was hit by at least one, possibly two, munitions dropped from a plane.
 Many reports claimed that this building was a mosque, which was supported by other details, however this could not be proved beyond doubt.
-Several of the casualties appear to have been women and children and no evidence could be found in open sources that any of the casualties were soldiers, although at least one Facebook post claimed that Houthi forces were in that location.
+Several of the casualties appear to have been women and children and no evidence could be found in open sources that any of the casualties were military personnel, although at least one Facebook post claimed that Houthi forces were in that location.

 Civil Conglomerate for Development and Freedom Image gallery

 Tihamah News: Report from earlier airstrike on the facility on 20 September 2015

 Social Media posts and images: